-• OSR vessel (not more than 10 n mi from the drillship) and OSR barge (not more than 30 n mi from the drillship), stationed near the drillship while drilling into liquid hydrocarbonbearing zones in the Chukchi Sea;

-- Two VOSSs stationed within 42 hours of the drillship while drilling into liquid hydrocarbon-bearing zones; - OSR barge, stationed within 96 hrs of the Chukchi Sea nearshore zone while the drillship is drilling into liquid hydrocarbon-bearing zones; and - OST stationed in an area not more than 240 n mi from the Chukchi Sea drill site while drilling into liquid hydrocarbon-bearing zones.
-The OST would be the Arctic tanker Affinity or similar (70,000 gross metric tons, with a storage capacity of at least 513,000 bbl).
-A second Shell-chartered OST would be mobilized and arrive at the drill site by Day 20 following a spill event, as needed, with sufficient capacity to provide storage for the remaining recovered liquids for the duration of the 30-day WCD event.
+- OSR vessel (not more than 10 n mi from the drill site) and the OSR barge (not more than 30 n mi from the drill site) stationed near the drilling units while drilling into liquid hydrocarbon-bearing zones in the Chukchi Sea; - Two VOSSs stationed within 42 hrs of each drilling unit when drilling into liquid hydrocarbon-bearing zones; - OSR barge, stationed within 96 hrs of the Chukchi Sea nearshore zone while the drilling units are drilling into liquid hydrocarbon-bearing zones; and - OST stationed in an area not more than 240 n mi from the Chukchi Sea drill site while drilling into liquid hydrocarbon-bearing zones.
+The OST would be the Arctic tanker Marika or similar (with a storage capacity of at least 513,000 bbl).
+A second Shellchartered OST would be mobilized and arrive at the drill site by Day 20 following a spill event, as needed, with sufficient capacity to provide storage for the remaining recovered liquids for the duration of the 30-day WCD event.